Trusted WordPress tutorials, when you need them most.

 Common Affiliate Marketing Scams Targeting Businesses

-If you are a business running an affiliate program to generate more sales, scammers may target you in several ways.
+If you are a business running an affiliate program to generate more sales, then you’re also a target for scammers.

 1. Fraudulent Transactions